yxtay/databricks-container/README.md

 Installed ubuntu packages and python libraries are kept to the minimum required to be used for Databricks Container Services and support the necessary features.

-The containers from Databricks Runtime 14.3 has been tested and verified to work.
+The containers have been tested and verified to work.
-They are suitable to be used as base images to install libraries required for you use cases.
+They are suitable to be used as base images to install libraries required for your use cases.